 Entry into the museum is 120 NOK for adults and 90 NOK for concessions.
 Children under the age of 18 are free to enter the museum with a paying adult.

 Directly opposite the Historical Museum, you’ll see the Royal Palace.
 Climb the hill through the public green space surrounding the palace, Slottsparken to get to the top.

 The Royal Palace, Oslo is no Buckingham Palace let me tell you.
 In fact, that’s one of the reasons we loved it.
-It’s simplicity, there are no railings meaning you can get a clear photo of the building.
-Better still, you can pay for a guided tour of the palace itself (which is actually rather reasonably priced as far as the pricing in Norway goes…)
+It’s simple, there are no railings meaning you can get a clear photo of the building.

 Oslo National Gallery